Progressive Update Guided Interdependent Networks for Single Image Dehazing: Progressive Update Guided Dehazing (PUG-D)

-We divide our learning-based framework into three parts: transmission map estimator, atmospheric light estimator, and dehazing architecture.
-We discuss the need for the three separate models in Section 3.1.
-Later, we describe the transmission map and atmospheric light estimator models in Sections 3.2 and 3.3, respectively.
-In Section 3.4, we present our the recurrent convolutional neural network based dehazing architecture with iterative update strategies for transmission map and atmospheric light.
+We present our proposed framework PUG-D in two parts, with one of them comprising of the transmission map and atmospheric light estimators, and the other containing our novel dehazing module that includes the transmission map and atmospheric light updater networks and the dehazing network.
+We discuss the motivation of our work leading to the design of the dehazing module in Section~\ref{ModelMotiv}.
+We then describe our transmission map and atmospheric light estimator models in Section~\ref{sec: TA}.
+In Section~\ref{Sec: DehazingBlock}, we present our novel transmission map and atmospheric light updater networks and the proposed dehazing network, which together form our dehazing module.
+In Section~\ref{sec: stage}, we discuss the training strategy for our framework.